cfoust/cy/docs/src/layouts/nodes.md

 ### Dynamic

-A function passed to `:text` is invoked with a single argument, the current value of `:node` of this `:bar` node.
+1. The dimensions of the space available to either property as a tuple, `[rows cols]`. `rows` is always `1`, but this structure is preserved for consistency.
+1. The current value of `:node`.